Hostel Vs Backpackers

-When it comes to travelers accommodation you might wonder why in some countries we say "hostels" and in some other countries we say " backpackers".
+When it comes to budget travelers accommodation you might wonder why in some countries we say "hostels" and in some other countries we say "backpackers".

-The term "hostel" is coming from the old French "hôstel" which means inn, lodgings, shelter back in the 13th century.
-The expression "youth hostel" is first recorded at the beginning of the 1900's in Germany.
+The term "hostel" comes from the old French "hôstel" which meant 'inn, lodgings or shelter' way back in the 13th century.
+The expression "youth hostel" was first recorded at the beginning of the 1900's in Germany.

 The first youth hostel was founded by Richard Schirrmann around 1909.
 Schirrmann was a German teacher who organized trips & visits with his students.
 During one of these excursions, a sudden rainstorm forced his group to seek shelter in an empty school.

 Schirrmann then had the idea of using schools that were empty during holidays as guest houses for young people that were travelling in groups in the countryside.
 The idea caught on very quickly, and by the 1930s there were more than two thousand hostels in Germany.

 The idea spread out in the rest of Europe and after an important international conference in 1932, the idea was exported to the United States and many other countries.
 From there the International Youth Hostel Federation was born, with the idea of providing cheap accommodation for young travellers.